embrace-io/embrace-docs/content/ios/features/configuration-file.md

 #### NETWORK *dictionary, optional*

-The `NETWORK` dictionary can be added to the plist to allow more fine grained control of each url used by the application.
+The `NETWORK` dictionary can be added to the plist to allow more fine grained control of each URL used by the application.

 ##### NETWORK:DOMAINS *array[string], optional*